Cghlewis/data-mgmt-ed-research-book/_book/06-documentation.md

 - Ensuring others use and interpret data accurately
 - Providing searchability through metadata

 We are going to cover four levels of documents in this chapter: team level, project level, dataset level, and variable level.
 While most of the documentation we will discuss does fall within the documentation phase in the research life cycle, some documents will be created earlier or later and the timing will be discussed in each section.
 During a project, while you are actively using your documents, the format of these documents does not matter.
-Choose a format that is human readable and works well for your team (ex: Word document, PDF, Google Doc, Excel, HTML, OneNote, etc.).
-When projects are closing out and you are preparing to share your data, you can consider, at that time, how to best make your documents more sustainable, interoperable, and searchable (see \@Sharing).
+Choose a format that is human-readable and works well for your team (ex: Word, PDF, plain text file, Google Doc, Excel, HTML, OneNote, etc.).
+When projects are closing out and you are preparing to share your data, you can consider, at that time, how to best make your documents more sustainable, interoperable, and searchable.
+See the chapter on [data sharing](#share) for more information.

 The documents below are all recommended and will help you successfully run your project.
 You can choose to create as many or as few of these documents as you wish.
-You should choose which documents to create based on what is best for your project and your team, as well as what is required by your funder (see [Data Management Plan](#dmp)) and other governing bodies such as your Institutional Review Board.
+You should choose which documents to create based on what is best for your project and your team, as well as what is required by your funder (see [Data Management Plan](#dmp)), and other governing bodies such as your Institutional Review Board.
 No matter which documents you choose to implement, it is important that you template your documents and implement them consistently within, and even across projects.
-Implementing documentation using templates reduces the cognitive load needed to understand the information and reduces errors in interpretation.
+Implementing documentation using templates, or consistent formats and fields, reduces duplication in efforts (no need to reinvent the wheel) and allows your team to more easily interpret the document.

 Creating and maintaining these documents **is an investment** (make sure to account for this time in your proposal budget), but the return for the investment is well worth the effort.
 These documents are best created by the team member that directly oversees the process and sometimes that may include a collaborative effort (for example both a project coordinator and a data manager may build documents together).